Abdul-MalikSardalov/Abdul-MalikSardalov/README.md

 - I am studying FRONT-END development at Hack Your Future 💻

-- Future developer from Ukraine 🔵🟡 who lives in Brussels ⚫🟡🔴

 > ## _Best quote_
 >
 > **After hardship there is always relief**